FOCUS: Effective Embedding Initialization for Monolingual Specialization of Multilingual Models: Results

-When entirely replacing the vocabulary, \focus{} initialization outperforms random initialization with \lapttwo{} across all downstream tasks and languages (except for Arabic TyDiQA). \focus{}'s advantage over gradient descent training of the embeddings for 10 million samples thus also translates to downstream task performance. \focus{} is effective both for a high-resource language such as German and a low-resource one such as Swahili.
-This suggests that even for low-resource languages, the overlap between a language-specific and XLM-R's original vocabulary is sufficient to encode the low-resource language semantics.
+We present downstream task results for NLI and QA in \autoref{tab:xnli-qa} and for NER in \autoref{tab:ner}.
+In the following, we discuss various aspects of these results.
+In \autoref{fig:mlm-loss-comparison}, we show loss curves on a held out set when adapting XLM-R with custom tokenizers.
+In \autoref{tab:init-mlm-comparison}, we report the masked language modeling (MLM) loss of various methods right after initialization (no further training performed).

-{In general, \focus{}, \wechsel{}, and \wechsel{}-EN all improve over random initialization (\lapttwo{}), but \focus{} obtains the best results.} Between \wechsel{} and \wechsel{}-EN, \wechsel{} actually fares slightly better on average.
-For \wechsel{}-EN, we followed \citet{wang-etal-2019-improving} in selecting English tokens in XLM-R's original vocabulary by taking the overlap with a language-specific English tokenizer's vocabulary.
-Due to the substantial presence of English in XLM-R's original vocabulary, this may have been too restrictive, excluding too many potentially useful tokens.
+\paragraph{Effectiveness of \focus{}.} \autoref{tab:init-mlm-comparison} shows the effectiveness of \focus{} initialization for vocabulary replacement.
+Directly after initialization without further training, \focus{} significantly outperforms all other initialization methods.
+In \autoref{fig:mlm-loss-comparison}, we show loss curves over the course of language-adaptive pretraining (\lapt{}).
+For random initialization, we only plot the second stage after the embeddings have already been trained for an additional 20\% of total training steps. \focus{} yields a lower loss than random initialization even at the end of training, despite random initialization having been trained for more steps in total. \wechsel{} starts off worse than \focus{} but catches up over the course of training.
+Naturally, the effect of initialization is less pronounced the longer we train the models.
+We have deliberately constructed a difficult evaluation with our long training regime of 12.8 billion tokens.
+In settings where less compute is available, \focus{} may be even more beneficial.

-\focus{} can also be applied for vocabulary extension.
-Here, we see less of an improvement over the random initialization baseline, which also outperforms \focus{} in more cases.
-This could be due to the smaller impact of \focus{} since only a relatively small percentage of the large extended vocabulary is affected.
+The improved effectiveness on the pretraining objective also translates to gains in downstream tasks, as reported in \autoref{tab:xnli-qa} and \autoref{tab:ner}. \focus{} initialization outperforms random initialization across all downstream tasks and languages (except for Arabic TyDiQA). \wechsel{} also improves over random initialization, but \focus{} obtains superior results. \focus{} can also be applied for vocabulary extension instead of vocabulary replacement.
+Here, we see less of an improvement over the random initialization baseline.
+This could be due to the smaller impact of \focus{}, since only a relatively small percentage of the large extended vocabulary is affected.